adeniraf/Generalised-File-Sharing-System/README.md

 The steps are the same for running the files on your local machine except that the files to be run on your local machine are placed in the "Run_on_local" folder.
 The differences between the two sets of files are as follows :

 In the python files (peerA.py, peerB.py, peerC.py) of Run_on_local :
-The host ip is retrieved using socket.gethostbyname() function
+* The host ip is retrieved using "socket.gethostbyname()" function

 In the python files (peerA.py, peerB.py, peerC.py) placed outside Run_on local which are to be run on remote raspberry pis :
-The host ip is explicity mentioned as "10.35.70.9" which had to be done so that a client program running on one raspberry pi can connect to another raspberry pi running a server program
+* The host ip is explicity mentioned as "10.35.70.9" which had to be done so that a client program running on one raspberry pi can connect to another raspberry pi running a server program

 ### Steps
 1. Install tqdm using the command :